-These Frosted Chocolate Cookies are fudgy and rich with pockets of chocolate in each bite.
-The cookies have a crisp edge and a soft center which pairs perfectly with the smooth, chocolate buttercream frosting on top.
+These Frosted Chocolate Cookies are indulgent and rich.
+The cookies are soft and fudgy in the middle with a crisp edge.
+It pairs perfectly with the smooth, chocolate buttercream frosting on top.

-A perfect chocolate cookie topped with a chocolate buttercream.
+A soft chocolate cookie topped with a rich chocolate frosting and chocolate sprinkles.

 I’ve never related to anyone that says something is “too sweet”.